 What is the difference between Online, Hybrid, Weekend Degree, and Web Enhanced classes?

-Online, Hybrid, and Weekend Degree are all different eLearning modalities.
-In other words, different formats for the same course.
+Online, Hybrid, and Weekend Degree are different course delivery modalities.
 Web Enhanced classes are traditional on-campus classes (no seat time is replace with online learning) that are enhanced by any required web-based tool (Canvas or otherwise).
 To see a detailed description of each modality, see What is eLearning.

-How do I find out what eLearning classes are offered this term?
+How do I find out what Online and Hybrid classes are offered this term?

-You can filter the online schedule to see only eLearning classes.
-Select Schedule Options and check the eLearning checkbox.
+You can filter the course schedule to see only online and hybrid classes.
+Select Schedule Options and check the Online and Hybrid Classes checkbox.

 How do Weekend Degree classes work?

 The classes are taught in a hybrid format.
 The majority of class will be spent in an online learning environment, however, designated meetings in a traditional classroom setting are scheduled either Saturday morning or Saturday afternoon at least once a month/three times per quarter.
 These meetings are mandatory and missing them can adversely affect your grade.